 During the extradition process itself, both Canadian Charter of Rights and Freedoms and technical treaty language arguments can be raised to oppose extradition.

 The firm has extensive experience dealing with extradition matters.
 We've appeared at both the appellate and trial levels on extradition cases.
-The firm's Managing Lawyer Gordon S. Campbell previously served as extradition legal counsel with the Federal Prosecution Service of the Department of Justice Canada, and has published books addressing the topic of extradition.
-If there is a way to legally escape from an extradition demand, we will find it.
+The firm's Principal Barrister Gordon S. Campbell served as extradition counsel with the Federal Prosecution Service of the Department of Justice Canada, and has published books addressing the topic of extradition.
+The firm is dedicated to fin legally ways to escape from extradition demands.